50417/EvoSL-Tool/README.md

 Change to `project_evolution` folder

 #### 2.1 To get commit metadata of root and forked projects
-* Update the project_evol.py file, In line 169,
+* Update the project_evol.py file, In line 169, <br>
-** source_database: assign path of the same db as used in EvoSL-Miner module

 ```
+source_database: assign path of the same db as used in EvoSL-Miner module
 dst_database: Ideally assign same path as source database
 is_forked: Set to true when you want to collect forked projects repository.
 ```